trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/ListUtils.md

 **Description**

-s 0 if objects are equal, 1 first object is 'greater' than the second or 2 otherwise.
+s 0 if objects are equal, 1 first object is &apos;greater&apos; than the second or 2 otherwise.

 ---
 ### ListUtils.CompareException class